CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/object/guest.md

 # Guest object

 A guest is a Magento user that decided to finalize his basket without registration.
+Any Magento user can do that by using anonymous checkout option.
+Prior to such checkout, 'Allow guest checkouts' option has to be set inside Magento.

 ## Personalization properties